MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-to-microsoft-base-app.md

 ## Task 15: Upgrade final extensions

-The final step is to upgrade to the new extension versions in the following order:
+The final step is to upgrade to the new extension versions in the following order.
+Use the Start-NAVAppDataUpgrade cmdlet like you did in the previous task:

 1. Microsoft System Application.
 2. Microsoft Base Application.
 3. Customization, Microsoft, and third-party extensions.

-## Task 15: Upgrade control add-ins
+## Task 16: Upgrade control add-ins

 The [!INCLUDE[server](../developer/includes/server.md)] installation includes new versions of the Microsoft-provided Javascript-based control add-ins that must be upgraded.